Xogy/xsound/readme.md

 ------------

-   - PlayUrl(name, url, volume, loop, options)<br>Will play sound from url (can be heared everywhere)<br>argument loop and options are optional, doesn't have to be used.
+   - PlayUrl(name, URL, volume, loop, options)<br>Will play sound from URL (can be heard everywhere)<br>argument loop and options are optional, doesn't have to be used.

    - PlayUrlPos(name, url, volume, Vector3 vec, loop, options) <br>Will play sound from url at x,y,z location <br>argument loop and options are optional, doesn't have to be used.

    - TextToSpeech(name, lang, text, volume, loop, options)<br>lang is in what language will be pronouced such like<br>en-US,cs-CZ etc

-   - TextToSpeechPos(name, lang, text, volume, Vector3 vec, loop, options)<br>lang is in what language will be pronouced such like<br>en-US,cs-CZ etc..
+   - TextToSpeechPos(name, lang, text, volume, Vector3 vec, loop, options)<br>lang is in what language will be pronounced such like<br>en-US,cs-CZ etc..
 Will be heard only at coords you set.

    options list